nsantos19/capa_wannacry/readme.md

 This is a quick report comparing  techincal reports of WannaCry with a generated Capa report.

 By analyzing this capa report, it is possible to determine specific techinal features.

+For this report, I will be comparing this [Secure Works Analysis](https://www.secureworks.com/research/wcry-ransomware-analysis) from Secureworks  and this [Blackberry Analysis](https://blogs.blackberry.com/en/2017/06/threat-spotlight-inside-the-wannacry-attack) with the capa report.

 ## Overall Calls